Brinkhuis/ePUB/README.md

 This repo is the result of a 'lazy sunday python project', so no warranties and for educational purposes only.

 Books converted to the [ePub](https://www.w3.org/AudioVideo/ebook/) format are:
-- Alice in Wonderland
-- King James Bible
+- King James Version (English)
 - Statenvertaling (Dutch)
+- Statenvertaling - editie Gereformeerde Bijbelstichting (Dutch)

-The ideas was to get some free texts from the web and save them as `html` files.
+The ideas was to get some free texts from the web and save them as `CSV` files.
-Based on these `html` files a standard procedure can be followed to generate and `epub` from these files.
+Based on these `CSV` files a standard procedure can be followed to generate `epub` files.

-- Alice in Wonderland was a great little book to try as it has some pictures too.
-- The King James Bible and Statenvertaling (Dutch) were great for testing with more 'chunky' books.

-If you have suggestions for other books or for code optimizations, please open an issue.
+If you have suggestions for other translations or for code optimizations, please open an issue.

 _Happy coding and reading!_